This page cannot be viewed in frames

 This post is also available in: Polish (polski)

-He was considered the son of the goddess Venus and the Mars.
+He was considered the son of the goddess Venus and Mars.
 He was identified with the Greek Eros who fell in love with Psyche.

-In art he is depicted as a young man or naked boy with wings at his shoulders, with a bow and quiver full of arrows.
+In art, he is depicted as a young man or naked boy with wings at his shoulders, with a bow and quiver full of arrows.

 Sources